slam10s/may-madness/docs/2020-21/ncaam/matches/R1_35-36_MEM_vs_GT.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Georgia Tech should win 4 or more singles matches _99%_ of the time.
+- Georgia Tech should win 4 or more singles matches _73%_ of the time.
-- Memphis should win 4 or more singles matches _NaN%_ of the time.
+- Memphis should win 4 or more singles matches _7%_ of the time.
-- The winner of the doubles point will decide the match the other _NaN%_ of the time.
+- The winner of the doubles point will decide the match the other _20%_ of the time.
-- If Georgia Tech wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Georgia Tech wins the doubles point, their chances of winning the dual improve to _93%_.
-- If Memphis wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Memphis wins the doubles point, their chances of winning the dual improve to _27%_.

 ------